stonefl/stonefl.github.io/_drafts/2020-06-07-Installing-Google-Cloud-SDK-to-Use-Python-from-Anaconda.md

 layout: post
 published: false
 title: Installing Google Cloud SDK to Use Python from Anaconda
----

----
+date: '2020-06-07'
+categories:
-category: Google Cloud Platform
+  - Google Cloud Platform
-date: 2020/06/07
-layout: post
-published: false
+tags:
-tags: Cloud SDK
+  - Cloud SDK
 ---

 As a power user of GCP, you definately need to use `gcloud`, `gsutil` and `bq` commands to work with Google Cloud, which means you need to install Google Cloud SDK on your local computer.